schinckel/django-boardinghouse/docs/source/philosophy.rst

 * Data aggregation.
 It's possible (depending upon data storage) to aggregate data across customers.
 This can be used for comparative purposes, for instance to enable customers to see how they perform against their peers, or purely for determining patterns.

+For a slightly more detailed discusson of multi-tenancy, you can peruse `Understanding Database Multitenancy`_.

 Data storage type
 -----------------